 Confirm the Target: Gateway of India at Apollo Bunder, Not “Mumbai Harbor”

-The destination should be framed as Gateway of India at Apollo Bunder, not as “Mumbai Harbor.”
-The official Mumbai City tourism page places Gateway of India on the waterfront at Apollo Bunder, at the end of Chhatrapati Shivaji Marg in South Mumbai.
-That is the route anchor.
+Use Gateway of India at Apollo Bunder as the destination rather than the broader “Mumbai Harbor.”
+Mumbai City places the monument at Apollo Bunder, at the end of Chhatrapati Shivaji Marg in South Mumbai.

 If you are visiting the monument, set the destination as Gateway of India.
 If you are going to a hotel, use the hotel name and treat Gateway as a nearby reference only.
 If you are taking a ferry, the ferry side becomes a separate decision.
 The common trap is treating all three as one arrival.